cehteh/unsynn/README.md

     Cons::<Ident, ParenthesisGroupContaining::<CommaDelimitedVec<Ident>>>
         ::parse(&mut token_iter).unwrap();

-// The same defining a custom type unsynn!{
+// The same defining a custom type, the macro will generate the `Parser` and `ToToken` impls. unsynn!{
     struct IdentThenParenthesisedIdents {
         ident: Ident,